Turtle Basking Platform

 The Best Aquatic Turtle Basking Platform

-I’ve had one myself now for over 4 years and I couldn’t recommend it enough for most pet owners.
+I’ve had basking box for over 4 years and I couldn’t recommend it enough for most pet owners.
 In my opinion, it has a ton of advantages, such as:

 - It sits on top of your tank, which gives your turtle a much larger area to swim around in.

 - It is adjustable and can fit a variety of tank sizes (up to 14″ wide).

 - The Turtle Topper is built-well and can handle turtles up to 10″.